Supreme People's Assembly: Elections and membership

 Under the Constitution of North Korea, all citizens 20 and older, regardless of party affiliation, political views, or religion, are eligible to be elected to the legislature and vote in elections.
+The SPA consists of one deputy from each of North Korea's 687 constituencies, elected to five-year terms.

-All candidates are selected by the Democratic Front for the Reunification of Korea in mass meetings held to decide which candidates will be nominated and their names can only go on the ballot paper with the approval of the meeting.
-The Democratic Front for the Reunification of Korea is a popular front dominated by the Korean Workers' Party, in which almost all power rests.
+All candidates were selected by the Democratic Front for the Reunification of Korea in mass meetings held to decide which candidates will be nominated and their names can only go on the ballot paper with the approval of the meeting.
+The Democratic Front for the Reunification of Korea was a popular front dominated by the Workers' Party of Korea, in which almost all power rests.
 The other participants in the coalition include the two other de facto legal political parties, the Korean Social Democratic Party and the Chondoist Chongu Party, as well as various other member organizations including social groups and youth groups, such as the Korean Children's Union, the Socialist Patriotic Youth League, the Korean Democratic Women's League, and the Red Cross Society of the Democratic People's Republic of Korea.

 Only one candidate who has been selected by the Democratic Front for the Reunification of Korea appears on the ballot.
 A voter may cross off the candidate's name to vote against them, but must do so in a special booth without any secrecy.
-The voter must then drop his or her ballot into a separate box for "no" votes.
+The voter must then drop their ballot into a separate box for "no" votes.
+Voting against a Democratic Front candidate is considered treasonous; those who do face the loss of their jobs and housing, along with extra surveillance.
+Refusing to vote at all is also considered a treasonous act.

 Functions

-The Assembly is convened once or twice a year in regular sessions of several days each.
+The Assembly is convened once or twice a year in regular plenary sessions of several days each.
 At all other times, the Standing Committee acts for the Assembly.
 Extraordinary sessions of the Assembly can also meet when called by the Standing Committee or by one third of the Assembly deputies.

 The functions of the SPA are: